 Adult Studies – In addition to the traditional undergraduate program at Trinity, Adult Studies is a program for degree-completion that serves about 400 adult students through once-weekly night courses in Business and Education.
 The Adult Studies Office is located in the garden level of Vander Velde Hall.

-Alumni Hall – built within the last 10 years, Alumni houses upperclass students.
-A.k.a.
-The Hotel – for it’s posh living quarters, this quieter building suits the needs of upperclass students well.
-It is also the location of the “Alumni Classroom” – room 105 is a classroom where classes are held and a common meeting space for student organizations.
+Alumni Hall – built within the last 10 years, Alumni houses upper-class students.
+A.K.A.
+The Hotel – for its posh living quarters, this quieter building suits the needs of upper-class students well.
+It is also the location of the “Alumni Classroom” – room 105 is a classroom where classes are held and a common meeting space for student organizations such as Sunday Night Worship.

 Arts and Communication Center – known on campus as the ArCC, it’s the newest building on campus and home to the fine arts at Trinity.
 There is a great Black Box theatre, awesome gallery space and plenty of workspace for artists.

-Bootsma Bookstore and Café – “the Boot” or “BBC” is the swanky location of the college’s bookstore and a café where you can purchase coffee drinks, meals and snacks.
+Bootsma Bookstore and Café – “the Boot” or “BBC” or “the Beebs” is the swanky location of the college’s bookstore and a café where you can purchase coffee drinks, meals and snacks.
 Also a great place to hang out by the fireside in the cold winter months.
-Student meal plans are accepted during certain hours of the day, as well as student “flexdollars.”
+Student meal plans are accepted during certain hours of the day, as well as student “flex dollars.”
 The BBC is open to the public and a great place to take your family and friends when they are in town.

-The Cooper Center – Located in the Molenhouse Student Center, the Cooper Center is fully staffed with professionals who can provide both personal counseling and career counseling free of charge to Trinity students.
+The Cooper Center – Located in the Library on the 2nd floor, the Cooper Center is fully staffed with professionals who can provide both personal counseling and career counseling free of charge to Trinity students.
 Personal counseling provides our students with a confidential space to explore any kinds of issue and the career counseling center offers resume advice, interview advice, and general career advising.

 Dining Hall - known on campus as “The Caf.”
 Residential students use their meal plans to eat in the dining hall.
 Meals are served three times a day, offering students a wide variety of options including a deli bar, soup and salad, home-style food, vegetarian options and daily specials.